SOMHOLUK/vpc-loadbalancer/README.md

 ### Step 24

-Created a security group called `web-sg` for the EC2 instance in `PrivateSubnetA` and the EC2 instance in `PrivateSubnetB`.
+Went to the VPC section in the AWS Console (the VPC Console) and created a security group called `web-sg` for the EC2 instance in `PrivateSubnetA` and the EC2 instance in `PrivateSubnetB`.
 The security group only allows HTTP traffic from the Application Load Balancer and that's why for the inbound rule `HTTP` was chosen as `type` and the Application Load Balancer's security group was chosen as `source`.

+The security group `web-sg` must allow access from the load balancer on both the listener port (usually port 80 for HTTP traffic) and the port that you want Elastic Load Balancing to use for health checks (as can be seen in step 19 when creating the target group, under `health checks`, the `health check protocol` is HTTP, which is port 80).

 <br>